liuyehcf/BlogSource/_unposts/Interview.md

     * This feature is part of the scheduler.
 Each resource group has independent queue management.
 Every query is related to a specific resource group and will be managed by the multi-level feedback queue within that group.
     * How to precisely control the resource utilization?
 1. What's the problem of cache miss rates?
 How do you address it?
+    * I found that a refactoring PR caused this decrease in performance, afther this pr, there's a big template function with many branches, and the query with the performance degradation only goes through one of the branch.
+And I guess that when the intructions are loaded into the code cache, instructions of unused branches are partly loaded, and thereby caused refrequency replacement of code cache line and finally lead the the performance degradation.
+And we test it only in the virtual machines on Alibaba cloud, and some of the lower-level perf-event like branch-miss, cache-miss are not supported on VM, so this hypothesis is not directly verified.
+And this problem is addressed by separating different branches into different template functions and marked always not inlined.

 # 3 Database